 On campus there is a small bank, a post office, and an ATM, as well as several stores which cater to the needs of the students.
 Considering that the campus is quite large, students have the options of renting bicycles or taking advantage of the university buses that run regularly and connect different areas within the campus.
 When visiting the center city of Hyderabad there is a city bus service and autorickshaws easily available at the main entrance of the university.
 Students can also book taxi from campus and avail metered taxi services.

 Students from the Nordic member universities of NCI live at the Tagore International Hostel.
 A choice of a single room or a room on twin sharing basis is available to students.
 Each room has a bed, mattress, pillow, table, chair, cupboard, mosquito net, bedspread, and blanket.
 Bathrooms with hot waters (heated by solar panels) are shared by students in one corridor.
 Washing machines are available in the hostel and if students want to get their clothes ironed they can avail the services of a local washerman (dhobi in Hindi).
 The rooms and the bathrooms are cleaned regularly.
-Students also have access to a large common room, a TV room, and a recreation room in the hostel.
+Students also have access to a large common room, a TV room, a computer room, and a recreation room in the hostel.
+There are also 2 large balconies for sunbathing and a big rooftop.
 All rooms come with Wi-Fi access and the students are advised to bring their laptops.
 There is also an in-house hostel manager, available every day, to meet the daily needs of the students.
 Security is assured as the hostel is well guarded.

 Students are provided breakfast, lunch and dinner at the dining hall in the Tagore International Hostel.
 A typical menu can look like this: